 Ghost Lights

-At the dying edge of a day,
+At the dying edge of day,

 when the sun hangs by a hair-thin thread,